openid/oid4vc-haip-sd-jwt-vc/openid4vc-high-assurance-interoperability-profile-sd-jwt-vc-1_0.md

 The SessionTranscript as defined in [@ISO.18013-5] shall be used with the following changes:

 * DeviceEngagementBytes MUST be null.
-* EReaderKeyBytes MUST ne null
+* EReaderKeyBytes MUST be null

 The Handover element is defined as following: